-We want to thank Paul, Linda, and all the Confab participants for contributing to this important conversation!
+We want to thank Walt, Jeremy and the Bridge Alliance team, for making this call happen!
+And an equally large thank you to all the Confab participants for contributing to this conversation!
 To learn more about NCDD’s Confab Calls and hear recordings of others, visit www.ncdd.org/events/confabs.

 Finally, we love holding these events and we want to continue to elevate the work of our field with Confab Calls and Tech Tuesdays.
 It is through your generous contributions to NCDD that we can keep doing this work!
 That’s why we want to encourage you to support NCDD by making a donation or becoming an NCDD member today (you can also renew your membership by clicking here).
 Thank you!